ccamel/awesome-ccamel/README.md

 - [senx/warp10-platform](https://github.com/senx/warp10-platform) - The Most Advanced Time Series Platform
 - [shzlw/poli](https://github.com/shzlw/poli) - An easy-to-use BI server built for SQL lovers.
 Power data analysis in SQL and gain faster business insights.
 - [smartloli/EFAK](https://github.com/smartloli/EFAK) - A easy and high-performance monitoring system, for comprehensive monitoring and management of kafka cluster.
+- [sparna-git/skos-play](https://github.com/sparna-git/skos-play) - SKOS-Play allows to print SKOS files in HTML or PDF.
+It also embeds xls2rdf to generate RDF from Excel.
 - [spockframework/spock](https://github.com/spockframework/spock) - The Enterprise-ready testing and specification framework.
 - [tailrocks/graphql-java-datetime](https://github.com/tailrocks/graphql-java-datetime) - GraphQL ISO Date is a set of RFC 3339 compliant date/time scalar types to be used with graphql-java.
 - [tballison/tika-addons](https://github.com/tballison/tika-addons) - Addons not part of the official Tika release